Elena Ranyuk

 Elena’s story is a powerful example of how entrepreneurs in water technology are driving real change in watershed health.
 If you’re curious about what this kind of role involves, how people enter the field, and why it’s so important, keep reading.
 The Career Spotlight below offers a closer look at what entrepreneurs like Elena do to innovate and protect our water resources.

-What do Hydrology Technicians do in Watersheds?
+What do Professional Agrologists do in Watersheds?

 Technology & Innovation